ArinaMgk/unisym/UPDATE.md

 ### Unchecked and Checked-but-Issued

+[ ] parameters of outs-series to be appended `outtxt` to avoid using thread-locks: `consinn` `consout`

 Virtual Methods since 20241124
-(Before are spftware only.
+(Before are software only.
 The test of VIRTUAL is passed in GCC)
 - [ ] IIC Soft
 - [ ] SPI Soft